 #2 – Technical Analysis

-Technical analysis is more shortsighted and takes a short to a mid-term view of its subject security.
+Technical analysisTechnical AnalysisTechnical analysis is the process of predicting the price movement of tradable instruments using historical trading charts and market data. is more short-sighted and takes a short to a mid-term view of its subject security.
 Market timing in such a case becomes the function of historical performance and investor behavior.

 - It requires constant tracking of market behavior and trends.

 - The strategy’s short-term horizon brings tax liabilities into the picture.

 - Since profit earnings are quick and short in duration, investors might find it rather tricky to buy and sell at the most appropriate juncture.